drbap/dashboard-navigator-for-obsidian/README.md

 MIT License ⓒ Bernardo Pires

-The Dashboard navigator icon (ribbon icon) is from [Lucide](https://lucide.dev/) Icons used by Obsidian.
+The Dashboard navigator icon (ribbon icon) and file icons are from [Lucide](https://lucide.dev/) Icons used by Obsidian.
 The Lucide icon library is licensed under the [ISC License](https://lucide.dev/license).